Last Updated: August 7, 2025

 IMEI Check Code

 The code *#06# helps determine your International Mobile Equipment Identity (IMEI) number.
 Your IMEI is like your phone’s ID because it’s unique.
 It can help you find your phone if it’s lost or stolen.
-Unfortunately, you won’t be able to find your IMEI code without physically accessing your smartphone.
+Unfortunately, you won’t be able to see your IMEI code without physically accessing your smartphone.
 So, it’s best to check and write it down in advance.

 Call Redirection Check Code

 To view and cross-reference your voicemail number, go to Settings on the call screen, then Voicemail.
-Find Setup for your voicemail, which may be under Advanced Settings.
+Find the Setup for your voicemail, which may be under Advanced Settings.
 Your voicemail number is under Setup.

 In my case, the code *#62# indicated that my calls were being forwarded to a number ending in 0.
-My call settings show that my voicemail number is exactly the same, except that it ends in a 1.
+My call settings show that my voicemail number is the same, except that it ends in a 1.
 Since I have no reason to suspect my phone was hacked, my calls are likely being forwarded to an old voicemail number that has since been replaced.

 Diversion Check Code

-The code *#21# will tell you if hackers divert your data, calls, or messages and show the phone number to which they are being redirected.
+The code *#21# will tell you if hackers divert your data, calls, or messages, and show the phone number to which they are being redirected.

 While the previous code that checks for call redirection identified my prior voicemail number, this code did not return any results for me.